 Since that moment, she had a new purpose.
 Eremot’s purpose.

-The nightmare had been weakened by his encounter with Vara, but Razca was able to find wanderers, lost in the Shadowlands, and, using what she had learned in the Xenan temple, feed him their screams.
+The nightmare had been weakened by its encounter with Vara, but Razca was able to find wanderers, lost in the Shadowlands, and, using what she had learned in the Xenan temple, feed Eremot their screams.

 The new world was different than the sandy desert and stone temple she had known.
 A giant plant attacked Razca when she first set foot in the jungle, but its sharp petals had shriveled at her touch.